mindsphere/analytics-examples/README.md

 Please configure the CLI with app credentials [as described here](https://opensource.mindsphere.io/docs/mindconnect-nodejs/cli/setting-up-the-cli.html)

 After that you can start using the jupyter lab with the notebooks.
+Just copy the token from the container output.

+(If you have started the container in the background you can get the token by running `docker logs examples` command.)

 ## Docker file

-The docker image is based on jupyter/scipy-notebook by [jupyter/docker-stacks](https://github.com/jupyter/docker-stacks)
+The docker image is based on [jupyter/scipy-notebook docker image](https://hub.docker.com/r/jupyter/scipy-notebook/).

 ## Siemens API Notice